khadijaumar157-lab/Winter-Indoor-Comfort-Study/README.md

 # Winter-Indoor-Comfort-Study
-# Winter Indoor Comfort Study
+## Overview

-This repository contains a survey-based study investigating indoor environmental conditions and their impact on comfort and minor health symptoms during the winter season.
-The study explores how temperature, humidity, clothing, and activity levels influence perceived comfort.
+This project investigates how indoor environmental conditions affect perceived comfort and minor health symptoms during winter.
+Using a survey-based approach, data were collected on temperature, humidity, clothing layers, and activity levels, along with self-reported comfort and symptom scores.

+The analysis explored correlations between environmental variables and comfort, revealing that:
+- Moderate temperature and humidity levels are associated with higher comfort scores.
+- Clothing and activity levels can significantly buffer the effects of colder or drier indoor conditions.
+- Small adjustments to indoor environments can meaningfully improve well-being during winter months.

 ## Project Structure

-- `data/` – Contains raw survey responses (`survey_responses.csv`).
+- [Raw Data](data/survey_responses.csv) – Survey responses collected from participants.
-- `analysis/` – Excel analysis of survey data (`analysis.xlsx`).
+- [Analysis](analysis/analysis.xlsx) – Excel analysis of the survey data.
-- `figures/` – Visualizations of the results (e.g., `comfort_vs_temperature.png`).
+- [Figures](figures/comfort_vs_temperature.png) – Visualizations of key results.
-- `report/` – Full project report in PDF (`Winter_Indoor_Comfort_Study.pdf`).

-## Overview

-The study collected survey responses on participants’ indoor comfort during winter.
-Key findings include:
-- Comfort scores vary with temperature, humidity, clothing layers, and activity level.
-- Maintaining optimal indoor temperature and humidity can enhance everyday comfort and well-being.
+- [Full Report](report/Winter_Indoor_Comfort_Study.pdf) – Complete study report with methodology, results, and reflections.

 ## How to Use